mitecube/cordova-plugin-gimbal2/README.md

 # Cordova Gimbal v2 Plugin

-_This plugin is the successor of cordova-plugin-gimbal which used Gimbal v1 SDK._
+This plugin is a fork of the original Cordova Gimbal 2 plugin. (https://github.com/happydenn/cordova-plugin-gimbal2)

-A Cordova plugin for scanning and interacting with [Qualcomm Gimbal](http://gimbal.com) beacons.
-Updated for Gimbal SDK v2.
+It adds support for communications coming from Gimbal.

 ## Supported Platforms